ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Translations.md

 When the OS hands off control to a process, it must save the base and bounds registers.
 It saves these register to the **process control block (PCB)**.

 ## Segmentation
-With just our operating system and the process stack/he current memory design looks like this:
+With just our operating system and the process stack/heap/code injected into physical memory, the current memory design looks like this:
 ![[basic_mem_hierarchy.png]]